chrisriesgo/android-swipelistview-sharp/README.md

 SwipeListView | C#
 ===========================

-This is a C# binding of the [47 Degrees Swipe List View](https://github.com/47deg/android-swipelistview).
+This is a C# port of the [47 Degrees Swipe List View](https://github.com/47deg/android-swipelistview).

 The Swipe List View is an Android List View implementation with support for drawable cells and many other swipe related features.
 This control simplifies the building of lists in Android that support swipe gestures on the list items.
 Swipe Modes:
 * Left* Right* Both* NoneSwipe Actions: